Hello

 The Roots

 Motorsport has always been in our blood.
 My Grandfather Ted was a keen motorcyclist.
 Working briefly as a motorcycle dispatch rider for the Coldstream Guards during WW2.
 I would later go on to serve in the same building as Ted in London some 70 years later with the Irish Guards.
 Ted's son/my Dad Mike was even more keen, and entered the world of off road.
 Mike enjoyed several years of on and off road motorcycling despite a horrific injury when colliding with an unlit skip in Birmingham in the 70's.
-This changed Mike's life, and he has suffered with the injuries from that day.
-A keen motorcycle mechanic, and with his disability lead Mike into a career in the mobility industry.
+This changed Mike's life, and he has suffered with the injuries from that day ever since.
+As a keen motorcycle mechanic, and with his disability, Mike found himself in a career in the mobility industry.

 After working for several companies, Mike and his wife Karen decided to open up their own mobility shop in Droitwich Spa in 1999.
 While business was slow at first, things did progressively improve and within a few years, the shop was well established in the local area.